 Storage: Keep material sealed and dry before use.
-Store at ambient temperature.
+Keep remaining product sealed and dry.

 The information in this MSDS was obtained from sources we believe are reliable.
 However, this information is provided without any representation or warranty, expressed or implied, regarding accuracy or correctness.
 The conditions or methods of handling, storage, use, and disposal of the product are beyond our control and may be beyond our knowledge.
-For this and other reasons we do not assume responsibility and expressly disclaim liability of loss, damage, or expense arising from it or in any way connected with the handling, storage, use, or disposal of the product.
+For this and other reasons we do not assume responsibility and expressly disclaim liability of loss, damage, or expense arisin from it or any way connected with the handling, storage, use, or disposal of the product.